Medically reviewed by Kristin Hall, FNP

 What’s another benefit of taking Sildenafil instead of smoking pot?
 You won’t have instantaneous munchies.
 Juuuuuust sayin'.

-- Lungs: In recent years, there has been a rise of different ways to ingest marijuana like edibles, THC pills and through the use of vaporizers.
+Breathing: In recent years, we’ve seen a rise in different ways to ingest marijuana, like edibles, THC pills and through the use of vaporizers.
 However, smoking is the primary way to consume weed.
 According to lung.org, smoking marijuana has been connected to bronchitis, a weakened immune system and an increased risk of infections.